Random-Randoms/homework-signals/README.md

 ```

 Content of echo-server log is in the [`int-vs-term-test-results.txt`](tests/int-vs-term-test-results.txt).

+Two process receive signal (interrupt or terminate) while being paused, interrupted one reads fifo to the end, after continuation,
+and finishes.
+Terminated one finishes immediately.

 # What was hard about the lab
 The tricky part was to test the foreground mode --- with terminal bound to our process, I was not able to directly send signals to it, so I decided to launch foreground process, called [`background-signaller.sh`](tests/background-signaller.sh), that sends signals for me from the background.